wimpomp/parfor/README.md

 The function evaluated in parallel needs to terminate.
 If parfor hangs after seeming to complete the task, it probably is because the individual processes cannot terminate.
 Importing javabridge (used in python-bioformats) and starting the java virtual machine can cause it to hang since the processes only terminate after the java vm has quit.
+In this case, pass terminator=javabridge.kill_vm to parfor.

 ## Arguments
 ### Required: